Geography of Georgia (country)

-Georgia is a country in the Caucasus region, on the coast of the Black Sea.
-Sometimes considered a transcontinental country, it is located at the intersection of Eastern Europe and Western Asia, and is today generally regarded as part of Europe.
+Georgia is a country in the Caucasus region on the coast of the Black Sea.
+Sometimes considered a transcontinental country, it is located at the intersection of Eastern Europe and West Asia, and is today generally regarded as part of Europe.
 It is bordered to the north and northeast by Russia, to the south by Turkey and Armenia, and to the southeast by Azerbaijan.